 Once again, in the spring of 2008, the men of Immaculata were offered additional opportunities to participate in baseball and track & field.
 These offerings expanded the university’s net in being able to reach a wide variety of sports interests in the male population.

 Most recently, in 2018, following suit with the women’s athletic offerings, Immaculata announced the addition of men’s swimming and volleyball teams.
 Ultimately, the additions of athletic programs over the years can be summarized by a quote from Barbara Lettiere ’72, current president of the University.
 “They [the athletic programs] will be a great addition to our already comprehensive athletic program and will provide more options for our students who want to play competitive Division III sports.”

 As the sports programs grew, so too, did the facilities.
 In early 1999 before the turn of the new millennium, the basketball and volleyball teams enjoyed a completely renovated gym with new sound system, scoreboards, bleachers and refinished gym floors.

 Other facility improvements made around this same time included changes to the tennis courts and amenities, as well as bleachers and scoreboards for the field hockey, soccer and lacrosse fields.

 Exciting news came in the fall of 2006 when the main outdoor turf facilities were dedicated and named the Draper Walsh Stadium in honor of Mimi Draper Walsh ’63, a trustee and benefactor of the University.
-This state of the art facility was in part provided through the generosity of the Walsh family, and still remains the focal point of the outdoor athletic facilities to this day.
+This state-of-the-art facility was in part provided through the generosity of the Walsh family, and still remains the focal point of the outdoor athletic facilities.